Jefferson Memorial Forest: History

+On October 4, 1975, Elvis Stahr, president of the National Audubon Society, officially declared the forest a National Audubon Wildlife Refuge.
+At the time, then-Louisville mayor Harvey I. Sloane contrasted the serenity of the forest with the bustle of the nearby city and continued: "This is a tremendous asset for the city and county ... and the cooperation here of federal government, the society and local government is unique."

-In the late 1990s, the old ranger station, a former country schoolhouse, was renovated as a visitor and welcome center.
+In 1994, the Mitchell Hill School, a former country schoolhouse built in 1915, was renovated as a visitor and welcome center.

-On May 30, 2004 parts of the park were ravaged by a tornado, which caused several trails to be temporarily closed.
+On May 28, 1996, thousand of forest trees were downed by a tornado, which caused several trails to be temporarily closed.
+The damage was compared to what occurred in Cherokee Park during the 1974 Super Outbreak.

 Natural history

 There are some fifty types of trees, including ten species of oaks, and a rich flora of wildflowers and seventeen species of ferns and fern allies.
 A wide variety of animals can be seen, including bobcats, coyotes, red foxes, white-tailed deer, great blue herons and horned owls.

 Like many other natural areas in the eastern United States, the forest has a significant problem with invasive exotics, including tree-of-heaven (Ailanthus altissima), autumn olive (Eleagnus umbellata), Amur honeysuckle (Lonicera maackii), Japanese honeysuckle (Lonicera japonica), and princess tree (Paulownia tomentosa).

 The forest is located in the Knobs region of Kentucky, also known as the Muldraugh Escarpment.
 This is a belt of rugged hills lying between the Bluegrass and the Pennyrile regions.
 The underlying geology of these hills is primarily siltstone and shale, with the siltstone creating extremely steep hillsides.
 The most important of these in the forest area is the Holtzclaw Siltstone, named after Holsclaw Hill.